-As far as the examination of the cement industry is concerned, the study started out with the notaion that a comparison between the United States in Sweden in the choice of cement production technology would be a simple illustration of substitution between energy and other factors of production in view of the differences in relative factor prices, especially relative energy prices.
+This study started out with the notion that a comparison between the United States and Sweden in the choice of cement production technology would be a simple illustration of substitution between energy and other factors of production in view of the differences in relative factor prices, especially relative energy prices.
 It was soon discovered, however, that the suspension preheater process can be regarded as theoretically superior to the wet process in almost all respects.
 The problem then became that of explaining why the rate of diffusion of the new process has differed among countries, particularly between Sweden and the United States.
 It was shown in a cost comparison of the wet and the dry process, based on national average data, that differences in relative factor prices must have been a major influence, and that the drastic price changes which took place between 1970 and 1975 probably constitute the major reason why investments in the wet technology have dwindled to zero.

-1) Garrett, op. cit., pp. 273-277.
+Garrett, op.cit., pp. 273-277.